How Much Will Magento Cost Your Business?

 This article will explain Magento’s pricing in more detail, helping you fully understand how much you’ll need to spend.

-The Magento monthly cost can get confusing when discussing the Community edition, but we’re here to explain all.
+The Magento monthly cost can get confusing when discussing this edition, but we’re here to explain it all.

-Magento Community is free to install, but you’ll need to pay for your hosting, domain, and security, plus any web development help you need if you don’t have the time or skill level required to customize your site the way you want.
+Magento Open Source is free to install, but you’ll need to pay for your hosting, domain, and security, plus any web development help you need if you don’t have the time or skill level required to customize your site the way you want.

-Typically, you’re looking at spending $15,000+ overall for a basic Magento Community website.
+Typically, you’re looking at spending $15,000+ overall for a basic Magento Open Source website.

-Below are some of the best features you get with Magento Community:
+Below are some of the best features you get with Magento Open Source:

 - Product variants – add variants to your products such as color, fabric, or size, allowing your customers to set filters with their preferences